maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 This is unfortunate, as it means there is no way for the interpreter to distinguish between an array slot and a slice.
 In HP's case this was not a concern, as they did not support arrays of strings.
 It treated each string as an array of characters, meaning `A$(1,1)` *was* an array access, albeit with the parameters having a different meaning.

-Had HP selected one of these two to indicate slicing instead of both, or alternately used a different definition, like Sinclair's `A$(1 TO 10)`, then BASICs could implement string arrays and slicing.
-For instance, `A$(2,3)[1,1]` would return the first character of the string in slot (2,3).
+Had HP selected *one* of these two to indicate slicing instead of both, or alternately used a different definition, like Sinclair's `A$(1 TO 10)`, then other BASICs copying them could implement string arrays and slicing.
+For instance, `A$(2,3)[1,1]` would return the first character of the string in slot (2,3) of the array of strings.

 #### Variations: